Lucky-Armin/PQ/docs/sphinx/src/userGuide/generalUsage.rst

     PQ PQ.in

-For details on the general file structure of an input file and additional setup files please refer to section [The Input File](#inputFile) and [Setup Files](#setupFiles).
+For details on the general file structure of an input file and additional setup files please refer to sections :ref:`inputFile` and :ref:`setupFiles`.